About Me and What You’ll See on this Blog

 The recipes on this blog are all original and have been tested in my kitchen here in Brooklyn.
 The ones you’ll see are only those which are, in my opinion, good enough to make one not miss eating out (save for the occasional disaster).
-Hey, they’ve worked for me.
 There are plenty of vegetarian entries, though I myself eat — and cook — just about everything, from tripe to sea cucumber, and try to do so seasonally, locally, sustainably, cost-efficiently and healthily while I’m at it.

-Write to me at cathy[at]noteatingoutinny.com
+Write to me at cathy[at]noteatingoutinny.com or follow me @cathyerway

 “None can be an impartial or wise observer of human life but from the vantage point of what we should call voluntary poverty.”